puradawid/puradawid.github.io/_posts/2022-01-09-discovering-aem-instances-in-public-internet.md

 }
 {% endhighlight %}

-I have manually validated those entries before moving any further.
+I have manually validated entries before moving any further.
+They were valid links, either to scripts or assets, with AEM specific paths.
 Then, I wrote an additional script that combines these into a list of hostnames based on a single map to reduce duplicates:

 {% highlight python %}
 import json